-"And over it the cherubim of glory shadowing the mercy-seat" Hebrews 9:5

-SOME have thought, and perhaps thought correctly, that there are in the Old Testament several allusions to these cherubim's, under the idea of the Lord with, as it were, outstretched wings, protecting those that are brought to know him in this order of mercy, and to love him.
-Hence, Boaz said to Ruth, "The Lord recompense your work," the work of leaving her false gods; the work of leaving her own people after the flesh; the work of leaving her native land; the work of cleaving unto the truth; and this was the work of faith.
-"The Lord recompense your work, and a full, reward be given you of the Lord God of Israel, under whose wings, you are come to trust."
-Some have thought it is an allusion to the cherubim's, those on the mercy-seat.
-And Ruth through mercy knew what the reward should be, for the Lord had said to Abraham, and what he said to Abraham belongs to all Abraham's spiritual posterity, and what more glorious could be said then that upon this subject of reward that the Lord said to Abraham?
-"Fear not, Abraham, I am your shield and your exceeding great reward."
+"And over it the cherubims of glory shadowing the mercy-seat."-Hebrews ix.
+5. Some have thought, and perhaps thought correctly, that there are in the Old Testament several allusions to these cherubims, under the idea of the Lord with, as it were, outstretched wings, protecting those that are brought to know him in this order of mercy, and to love him.
+Hence, Boaz said to Ruth, "The Lord recompense thy work,"-the work of leaving her false gods; the work of leaving her own people after the flesh; the work of leaving her native land; the work of cleaving unto the truth; and this was the work of faith.
+"The Lord recompense thy work, and a full reward be given thee of the Lord God of Israel, under whose wings thou art come to trust."
+Some have thought it is an allusion to the cherubims, those on the mercy-seat.
+And Ruth through mercy knew what the reward should be, for the Lord had said to Abraham,-and what he said to Abraham belongs to all Abraham's spiritual posterity,-and what more glorious could be said than that upon this subject of reward that the Lord said to Abraham?-"Fear not, Abraham, I am thy shield and thine exceeding great reward."
 I will protect you all the way, and I, myself, will be your exceeding great reward; all your springs shall be in me, and I will be, as another scripture expresses it, your exceeding joy.
 Now, our text divides itself into two parts, as you will perceive.
 Here is, in the first place, the mercy-seat; and secondly, the living creatures symbolized that are associated with this mercy-seat.